The District regulates water use to provide water for customers while conserving water at the same time.

 Unless a general or localized Water Supply Emergency has been declared, normal water use regulations allow for outdoor water use up to three days per week, per the schedule below.

-During a Water Supply Emergency, warnings are not given for violations and fines are increased.
+Water Supply Emergency, warnings are not given for violations and fines are increased.
 For more information, contact Customer Service at 970-477-5451.

 Responsible Landscaping: Doing more with less